Getting Your Financial Ducks In A Row Rotating Header Image

 IRA account!

-There is another school of thought that says, since appreciated stock receives a step-up in basis, you should leave those funds alone and plan to leave them to your heirs at your death.
+There is another school of thought that says, since appreciated stock receives a step-up in basis at your death, you should leave those funds alone if you can and plan to leave them to your heirs.
 This way the appreciated portion is never taxed.

 So when you consider the concept of paying ordinary tax on your IRA distribution and zero tax on the taxable account (assuming you never need to use those funds) versus paying capital gains on the taxable account and potentially leaving your heirs with a fully-taxable IRA (because IRA funds never receive a step-up in basis), this method seems to make a lot of sense.